arashghezavati/Document-Vectorization-Service/README.md

 - Stores and retrieves context-aware information using ChromaDB.
 - Supports PDF, DOCX, TXT, HTML, and more.

-### 🤖 AI Chatbot (New)
+### 🤖 AI Chatbot
 - Interactive Chatbot UI – Ask AI about stored business data.
 - Customer-Specific Responses – Query business info, customers, and products.
-- Strict & Comprehensive Search – Get exact document matches or AI-enhanced responses.
 - CORS-enabled API – Works seamlessly with frontend and Postman.

+### 📤 Document Upload (New)
+- Upload documents directly through the UI.
+- Automatically process and store documents in ChromaDB.
+- Dynamically update available document categories.
+- Query newly uploaded documents immediately.

 ## 🔹 How It Works